 A fire can happen in minutes and result in injuries, loss of life, and destruction of property.
 A commercial fire alarm system protects your employees and your business.
 Early detection is key, and a commercial fire alarm system will alert you and your employees as soon as fire or smoke is detected.

 A commercial fire alarm system is a big-ticket purchase for most businesses.
-However, the commercial fire alarm system cost is money well-spent to safeguard your workers and your assets.
+However, a commercial fire alarm system costs money well spent to safeguard your workers and your assets.

-So how much does a commercial fire alarm system cost?
-The overall cost depends on several factors.
+So, how much does a commercial fire alarm system cost?
+Read on to find out.

-A number of factors can affect the cost of installation of a commercial fire alarm system: the size and age of the building, the type of fire alarm system you choose, the components of your system, and the cost of monitoring.
+Also, several factors can affect the cost of installation of a commercial fire alarm system: the size and age of the building, the type of fire alarm system, the components of your system, and the cost of maintenance of fire alarm systems.

 - Count on an average cost of $1 to $2 per square foot for a simple installation.

-- For a complex installation, such as in a multi-floor building, the price may increase to $3 to $5 per square foot or higher.
+- For a complex structures, such as in a multi-floor building, the price may increase to $3 to $5 per square foot or higher.

-- Because older buildings often present unique challenges, retrofitting an older structure may cost between $4 per square foot up to $12 per square foot.
-This is due to the cost of additional labor for a more difficult installation.
+- Because older buildings often present unique challenges, retrofitting an older structure may cost between $4 and $12 per square foot.
+This is due to the cost of additional labor for a more complex installation.
 New construction installation is usually easier and cheaper.